 1.1 "Relevant Persons" means (a) a director, employee, or equivalent, manager or appointed representative (or where applicable, tied agent) of any member of the Square Mile Group; any other natural person whose services are placed at the disposal and under the control of the Square Mile Group and who is involved in the provision by the Square Mile Group of regulated activities; (b) a natural person who is involved in the provision of services to the Square Mile Group or its appointed representative (or where applicable, tied agent) under an outsourcing arrangement for the purpose of the provision by Square Mile of investment services and activities.

-1.2 " Square Mile Group" means Square Mile Investment Consulting and Research Limited and Square Mile Investment Services Limited.
+1.2 " Square Mile" means Square Mile Investment Consulting and Research Limited; Square Mile Investment Services Limited; and Ethical Money Limited.

 1.3 "Square Mile" or "the Square Mile" means Square Mile.